 I really think you can eat pumpkin and pumpkin pie on keto with the right recipe and the right planning and moderation.
 Traditional pumpkin pie will likely knock you out of ketosis immediately, but a keto pumpkin pie with the right balance of ingredients is something you can enjoy.
 In moderation and carefully tracking your carb counts and macros.

-Without too much effort, you can have a completely low carb Thanksgiving and your guests probably won’t even realize they aren’t eating carb-filled food.
+Without too much effort, you can have a completely low carb Thanksgiving and your guests probably won't even realize they aren't eating carb-filled food.
 Turkey is naturally low carb, many of the vegetable dishes are as well.
 You can make mashed cauliflower instead of mashed potatoes and make stuffing using cauliflower instead of breadcrumbs.
-Keto gravy can be made with a little extra effort as well.

 Combine all that with this keto pumpkin pie and you have a delicious Thanksgiving meal that doesn't blow your healthy lifestyle.
 Sounds like a win to me!

 - ¾ cup Almond flour

 - 1 tsp Apple cider vinegar

 For the Filling: